Slins-23/neural-network/README.md

 - Implement other optimizers/adaptive learning rates such as adagrad/adam/rmsprop, etc...

-- Let user save/predict, once training ends, any chosen model(s) when training with k-folds cross-validation
+- Let user save/predict  any chosen model(s) with k-folds cross-validation once training ends

 - Improve performance of the plots

-- Automatically save or allow user to choose whether to keep checkpoints of the model at specific points/intervals of the training (i.e. save model every 100 steps, or once steps are 500, etc.)
+- Automatically save or allow user to choose whether to keep checkpoints of the model at specific points/intervals during training (i.e. save model every 100 steps, or once steps are 500, etc.)

-- Let user run script with "default settings" (i.e. normalize, shuffle dataset, no cross-validation, and a test set which is 25% of the training samples) in order to confuse the user less with too many settings, and also avoid repetition when testing things out?
+- Let user run script with "default settings" (i.e. the values already defined in the script, such as to normalize, shuffle dataset, no cross-validation, and a test set which is 25% of the training samples) mainly for avoiding repetition when testing things out

 - Implement hyperparameter tweaking during cross-validation

-- Properly implement strings as input and try out a sentiment analysis dataset
+- Properly implement strings as input and experiment with a sentiment analysis dataset

 - Prompt user whether to calculate and store micro statistics, macro statistics and/or model statistics?
-Worried that prompt would be too cumbersome as it's already bloated with settings, and this can already be done manually, though not tested, by passing `model_metrics`, `micro_metrics`, `macro_metrics` and/or `class_metrics` as `None`, instead of the 3 former being a dictionary and the latter a list.
-This would be particularly useful to increase speed and decrease memory usage for models trained with cross-validation.
+The prompt might become too cumbersome as it's already bloated with a lot of settings.
+This can already be done manually, though not tested, by passing `model_metrics`, `micro_metrics`, `macro_metrics` and/or `class_metrics` as `None` to the function `measure_model_on_dataset`, instead of the former 3 being a dictionary and the latter a list.
+This would be particularly useful in order to increase speed and decrease memory usage for models trained with cross-validation

-- Let user input learning rate, regularization rate and the type (L1 or L2), batch size, and the frequency at which the plot (if enabled) is updated?
-Also worried about too many settings.
+- Let user input the learning rate, regularization rate including the type (L1 or L2), batch size, and the frequency at which the plot (if enabled) is updated?
+Also worried about too many settings